Does Quizlet Have Spaced Repetition? [Tested 2026]

 Is Quizlet’s Spaced Repetition the Same as Anki’s?

-Why the benchmark transparency matters.
-FSRS’s TimeSeriesSplit evaluation trains the model on older reviews and tests on newer ones, which is the only honest way to grade a spaced-repetition scheduler.
-Skip it and you leak future information into training, and the benchmark score reads better than the real-world retention ever will.
+Why benchmark transparency matters.
+FSRS’s TimeSeriesSplit evaluation trains the model on older reviews and tests on newer ones.
+That is the only honest way to grade a spaced-repetition scheduler.
+Skip it, and you leak future information into training.
+The benchmark then reads better than real-world retention ever will.

 The benchmark gap is the part to notice.
 FSRS ships open-source with published log-loss metrics, an open benchmark against roughly 9,999 Anki collections, and a 1.7-billion-event evaluation corpus.
 Quizlet ships no public benchmark for Learn.
 No dataset description either, and no head-to-head comparison against SM-2 or FSRS.
 Not even a leaked internal one.